rengoft/NLP-tweets/README.md

 # NLP-tweets
+### Problem
-Solution of Kaggle competition problem of recognizing disaster messages from tweet.
+Problem of recognizing important messages from tweets.